rbitr/llm.f90/README.md

 The future of LLM model inference (and foundation model inference generally) is in lightweight, dedicated programs, not further abstraction. llama.cpp and programs like it have emerged as better options compared to heavy python frameworks.
 The goal is to have simple source code that can be directly adapted or incorporated into a project as the inference layer.

-This started as a way to investigate what Fortran could bring to ML model inference, and so far I belive it compares very favorably.
+This started as a way to investigate what Fortran could bring to ML model inference, and so far I believe it compares very favorably.
 The intent now is to build out a more full featured program that can run models in competitive times and remain simple.

 Advantages of Fortran for ML: